metocean/tantivy-logger/README.md

 This program contains a server and clients of differing languages for application logging.

-Client Process.A ->
+Client Process A
-Client Process.B -> unix socket -> tantivy logging server -> log_file.txt
+Client Process B -> unix socket -> tantivy logging server -> log_file.txt
-Client Process.C ->
+Client Process C

 The server is:
 * Written in C.